OpenMLRL/LLM_Collab_MC/baselines/str_builder/README.md

 `baselines/str_builder/main.py` reads tasks from `../../dataset/str_builder/data.csv`, prompts an LLM once per task to output **Minecraft command lines** (one command per line), then scores the final build result and writes an eval JSON/JSONL file.

 The task: given an uppercase string (e.g. `ICML`), build its 5x5 block-letter mask on a constrained 2D plane.
 Only the letters should be built (no background).
+Adjacent blocks (sharing a side) must not be the same color.

 ## Prereqs